-With the KKK marching on college campuses and rampant discrimination taking place against Spanish speakers, I think the last few months alone have confirmed that we are not living in a post-racial society.
+Newsflash: With the KKK marching on college campuses and rampant discrimination taking place against Spanish speakers, I think the last few months alone have confirmed that we are NOT living in a post-racial society.

 While notable advancements in race relations during the last few decades should not be ignored, they should not be used as ammo to invalidate the unique cultural and social experiences that black students face at collegiate institutions.
 As a black woman who is graduating from an Ivy League university and recently participated in my school's black graduation ceremony, I have always been perplexed by those who claim that black graduations are some kind of oppressive Jim Crow era undertaking.

 To be clear, black students are not being forced to attend separate ceremonies, but are requesting that these additional recognition ceremonies be available.
 More of a celebration to commemorate an incredible achievement with those who encountered similar experiences, the narrative of black graduations has been twisted into something ugly, when in reality, they are beautiful.

 The author, far right, and friends at Cornell University.
 (Raheel Yanful)

 Why is it a crime to celebrate a pivotal life event with those who you likely spent a lot of time with?
 Why is it a crime to acknowledge that the experiences of black students can be different?